Switching your small business to a new energy supplier

 Your supplier or broker will get in touch with you if they need any more details about your complaint.

 They should send you a ‘decision letter’ or ‘letter of deadlock’ within 8 weeks.
 This explains how they’ll deal with your complaint.

 You can complain to the energy ombudsman after complaining to your supplier if you:

 have a letter of deadlock and aren’t happy with the decision

 didn’t get a decision letter or letter of deadlock within 8 weeks

 If you’ve had a deadlock letter you can complain to the ombudsman within 12 months of getting it.
 If you didn’t get a deadlock letter you might be able to complain to the ombudsman after more than 12 months.

 If you need more help

-If you need more help switching or you've had a problem with an energy contract you can contact the consumer helpline.
-They can give you unbiased advice about business energy contracts and your rights.
+The advisers can give you unbiased advice about business energy contracts and your rights.